jyjster/coding_portfolio/CompSci I & Humanities/7_Trends_and_Stats_from_Irish_immigration_from_Bellevue_Hospital_1920s_NYC/README.txt

 NAME:  Jordan Jackson

-ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT:  8

 FREE RESPONSE:

 Q1)
 As you are cleaning your data, be sure to note down the decisions you’re making for your README.
 What have you chosen to do with the data that doesn’t fit your program?
 Why doesn’t it fit?
 How much have you altered the “original” dataset?
 What do these “dirty” elements of the dataset represent?

 A1)
 'Cleaning' Values